 1. Money, money, money

 There are lots of great benefits to working when you’re a teen (read on!), but surely money has got to be at the top.
 It’s at the top for most of us, regardless of age.
 Having their own cash to spend on whatever they like is so important to growing a teen’s sense of confidence and responsibility.
+Note that this can be a massive negative too, though (see below!)

 2. Financial education